IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 7.  **Check Stripe Dashboard (Test Mode).**
 8.  **Troubleshooting:** Check browser console and Next.js terminal/server logs.

+## Deploying for Testing on Mobile Devices

+If you need to test on actual mobile devices and the prototype environment login isn't working (due to `NEXTAUTH_URL` issues):

+*   **Vercel or Netlify:** These platforms are excellent for deploying Next.js applications and have free tiers.
+    1. Push your code to a Git repository (GitHub, GitLab, Bitbucket).
+    2. Sign up for Vercel/Netlify and connect your Git repository.
+    3.  **Crucially, configure the environment variables** in your Vercel/Netlify project settings:
+        *   `STRIPE_SECRET_KEY`
+        *   `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`
+        *   `NEXTAUTH_URL` (This MUST be the public URL Vercel/Netlify gives your deployment, e.g., `https://your-app-name.vercel.app`)
+        *   `NEXTAUTH_SECRET` (Use the same strong secret you generated for local)
+    4. The platform will build and deploy your app.
+You'll get a public URL to test on any device.
+*   **Local Network Testing (More Technical):**
+    1. Ensure your computer and mobile phone are on the same Wi-Fi network.
+    2. When you run `npm run dev`, Next.js often shows a "Network" URL (e.g., `http://192.168.X.X:9003`).
+    3. Update `NEXTAUTH_URL` in your `.env.local` to this network URL.
+    4. Restart your dev server.
+    5. You might need to adjust firewall settings on your computer.
+This method can be less reliable.

 ## Deprecated: Firebase Usage Notes
 Firebase services have been removed from this project.
 Related sections in this README are for historical reference only.